Punk fashion: Street punk and Oi!

 In general, contemporary street punks wear leather, denim, metal spikes or studs, chains and military-style boots.
 They often wear elements of early punk fashion, such as kutten vests, bondage trousers (often plaid) and torn clothing.
 DIY-created and modified clothing, such as ripped or stitched-together trousers or shirts, or trousers that are tightly tapered, are common.
 Jackets and vests often have patches or are painted with logos that express musical tastes or political views.
 Bullet belts and belts with metal studs are popular.
 Hair is often spiked and/or dyed in bright, unnatural colors and arranged into a mohawk or liberty spikes, but it is sometimes cut very short or shaved.

 Oi! skinheads, sometimes known as skunks or punk-skinheads, fuse traditional skinhead style with street punk fashions.
 The look is characterised by Dr. Martens boots (or similar boots made by a different brand), braces, and tight rolled-up jeans, sometimes splattered with bleach.
 Other common items are T-shirts (featuring band names, political beliefs or other text and images relevant to skinhead culture) and denim jackets or flight jackets.
 These jackets are sometimes decorated with buttons or patches, and in the case of the denim jackets, sometimes splattered with bleach.
 Hair is typically shaved shorter than with traditional skinheads.
 Other items from traditional skinhead fashion (e.g. Fred Perry and Ben Sherman shirts) and, to a lesser extent, punk fashion items (e.g. short mohawk hairstyles, metal studs on jackets) are also sometimes worn.

 Droog

 During the early 1980s, some street punks and Oi! skinheads adopted elements of the dress style from the film A Clockwork Orange.
 On stage, bands like The Adicts, or more recently The Bolokos and Japan's Hat Trickers, often wear bowler hats, white shirts, white trousers, braces, and black combat boots in imitation of Alex De Large, the protagonist of the film and novel.
 Some fans also wore fishtail coats, although more often they wore black leather biker jackets or long black Crombie coats.

 Rivethead

+A "rivethead" or "rivet head" is a person associated with the industrial dance music scene.
+In stark contrast to the original industrial culture, whose performers and heterogeneous audience were sometimes referred to as "industrialists", the rivethead scene is a coherent youth culture closely linked to a discernible fashion style.
+The scene emerged in the late 1980s on the basis of electro-industrial, EBM, and industrial rock music.
+The associated dress style draws on military fashion and punk aesthetics with hints of fetish wear, mainly inspired by the scene's musical protagonists.